 Loose-Fill Playground Surfacing

 Loose-fill materials are cost-effective, traditional playground surfacing favorites because of their shock-absorbing properties (when installed and maintained at appropriate depths).
-They include products like engineered wood fiber and chips, recycled shredded rubber, sand, and pea gravel.
+They include products like engineered wood fiber and recycled shredded rubber.

 A few key things to remember about loose-fill options: